insightindustry/sqlathanor/README.rst

 * Customize the validation used when de-serializing particular columns to match your needs.
 * Works with Declarative Reflection and the SQLAlchemy Automap extension.
-* Programmatically generate Declarative Base Models from serialized data.
+* Programmatically generate Declarative Base Models from serialized data or Pydantic models.
-* Programmatically generate SQLAlchemy ``Table`` objects from serialized data.
+* Programmatically generate SQLAlchemy ``Table`` objects from serialized data or Pydantic models.

 **SQLAthanor** vs Alternatives